Please note: This section of the database is in beta and still under development

 Janus Henderson Investors Brighter Future Funds

-Many of Janus Henderson’s clients want to invest for a purpose beyond risk and return and, to meet the needs of these clients, we’ve developed our JHI Brighter Future Funds, a suite of ESG-focused portfolios that go above and beyond integration to have ESG at their core alongside the primary financial objective.
+Many of Janus Henderson’s clients want to achieve their risk and return objectives using ESG criteria.
+To meet the needs of these clients, we have and continue to build our suite of JHI Brighter Future Fund strategies that have an ESG focus, alongside the primary financial objective..

-Invest in companies that excel in managing ESG risks or taking advantage of financially material ESG opportunities.
+Invest in companies that excel in managing ESG risks or take advantage of financially material ESG opportunities.

-Invest in companies that are actively enacting positive change in their own operations to address financially material ESG issues.
+Invest in companies that actively enact positive change in their own operations to address financially material ESG issues.

 Firm-wide exclusions policy